mgamio/blog/_posts/2020-10-02-documenting-rest-api-openapi3.markdown

 </project>
 ```

-To generate automatically the API documentation, we add the [springdoc-openapi-ui](https://springdoc.org/){:target="_blank"} dependency to our pom.xml file.
+To generate the API documentation with OpenAPI 3, we add the [springdoc-openapi-ui](https://springdoc.org/){:target="_blank"} dependency to our pom.xml file.

 <div>
 {%- include inArticleAds.html -%}